beoliver/brepl/brepl-server/README.md

 Reading/writing to/from the socket server is async.

-The response maps (EDN) from the socket server are converted to JSON before being send back over the websocket.

 Optionally allows for files to be hosted.
 This means that a single server can both host arbitrary front-ends and support websocket repl connections.